pubnub/objective-c/iOS/README.md

 ```

 `requestParticipantsList` methods "family" can be used to pull out information about how is where globally for your `subscribe` key.
 Each of presence methods allow to specify whether client identifiers required or not (if not, than response will contain list of PNClient instances with **unknown** identifier set).
-Also methods allow to specify whether client's metadata should be fetched as well or not.
+Also methods allow to specify whether client's state should be fetched as well or not.
 All client information now represented with [**PNClinet**](iPadDemoApp/pubnub/libs/PubNub/Data/PNClinet.h).

 ### Where Now